llGuy/llGuy/README.md

 ## Video games and engines

-I really enjoy working on video games and engines - plain and simple.
+I really enjoy working on video games and engines.

 The project I am working on the most at the moment is vkPhysics - the engine + game.
 I write articles on certain parts of the engine which I found a bit tricky to get working,